LakshinG/Comp-590-Final/README.md

 **What cannot be represented well:** Go's select block uses random selection when multiple channels are ready at once.
 Elixir's receive block doesn't work like that at all; it evaluates messages strictly sequentially from top to bottom based on pattern matching.
 You cannot cleanly represent true randomized selection of simultaneous events natively.
 Simulating it would mean pulling the whole mailbox into memory, shuffling it, and processing it out of order, which is incredibly slow and goes against OTP design principles.

 #### 6. Shared Memory (Java-style) in Elixir
 **What maps naturally:** Absolutely nothing maps naturally here.
 The BEAM virtual machine strictly isolates processes, meaning no memory is ever shared between them.
-This isn't just a missing API; it's a hard runtime constraint, making the Java model totally foreign to Elixir.
+This isn't just a missing API, it is a hard runtime constraint, making the Java model totally foreign to Elixir.

 **What requires simulation:** You must simulate shared memory using an `Agent` (or an ETS table).